rqtl/qtl2cl/README.md

 rectangle of numeric values with a header row and with the first column being a set of individual identifiers.

 If an output file is provided, the results are saved as an RDS file.
 If no output file is provided, the results are printed to STDOUT as JSON.
+In the latter case, one would generally want to provide the genetic marker/pseudomarker map as an RDS file (via `--map_file`), created when running `--calc_genoprob`.
+Otherwise the LOD scores will be provided but without information about chromosomes and positions.

 Here's an example using the
 [B6xBTBR intercross](https://github.com/rqtl/qtl2data/blob/master/B6BTBR/ReadMe.md)